Myelin protein zero

-Myelin protein zero (P0, MPZ) is a single membrane glycoprotein which in humans is encoded by the MPZ gene.
+Myelin protein zero (MPZ), also Myelin protein P0, is a single membrane glycoprotein which in humans is encoded by the MPZ gene.
 P0 is a major structural component of the myelin sheath in the peripheral nervous system (PNS).
 Myelin protein zero is expressed by Schwann cells and accounts for over 50% of all proteins in the peripheral nervous system, making it the most common protein expressed in the PNS.
 Mutations in myelin protein zero can cause myelin deficiency and are associated with neuropathies like Charcot–Marie–Tooth disease and Dejerine–Sottas disease.

 Structure

-In humans, the gene that encodes myelin protein zero is located on chromosome 1 near the Duffy Locus or the Duffy Antigen/Chemokine Receptor.
+In humans, the gene that encodes myelin protein zero is located on chromosome 1 near the Duffy locus or the Duffy antigen/chemokine receptor.
 The gene is about 7,000 bases long and is divided into 6 exons.
 In total, myelin protein zero is 219 amino acids long and has many basic amino acid residues.